-Meet the identified objectively assessed housing needs for the groups in the community.
+Meet the identified objectively assessed housing needs for the

 District?

 - Ensure an appropriate mix of dwelling sizes, types and tenures to meet the needs of all sectors of the community? - Provide housing in sustainable locations that allow easy access to a range of local services and facilities? - Promote the development of a range of high quality, accessible community facilities, including specialist services for disabled and older people?